Plenaries

 Anu Sarnet (Estonian Union of Co-operative Housing Associations (EKYL) |Head of International Relations and Projects UNECE Centre of Excellence on Sustainable Housing in Tallinn |Coordinator)

-Leandro Madrazo Agudin (Full professor at the School of Architecture La Salle, Ramon Llull University, Spain)
+Leandro Madrazo Agudin (Professor at the School of Architecture La Salle, Ramon Llull University, Spain; RE-DWELL MSCA-ITN coordinator)

 Plenary 4: Industrialised housing: the way forward?